 The Chicago Metropolitan Agency for Planning identifies the trail as a regionally-significant facility in its Northeastern Illinois Regional Greenways and Trails Plan because of its recreational value and the connections it provides between communities, parks, open spaces and other natural areas.
 This project is funded by Invest in Cook.

-Public meetings are planned for winter 2020.
 Active Transportation Alliance initiated a study and developed a plan for this corridor:

 South Extension Planning Study

 The Des Plaines Trail System currently ends at Sunset Bridge Meadow, just north of North Ave.
 There is a gap, or missing segment, between North Ave and Ogden Ave approximately 6.5 miles in length.
 South of this gap, in the Village of Lyons, the Des Plaines Trail runs for approximately 1.3 miles from the Cermak Family Aquatic Center on Ogden Ave, south to the Chicago Portage National Historic Site.

 A planning study focused on the southern-most segment of the gap between W 26th St and Ogden Ave was completed in November 2019.
 The goal of the project is to identify the most feasible alignment or route in this area, along with key community connector routes in the villages of Brookfield, Riverside, North Riverside and Lyons.
 This study was done through a CMAP Local Technical Assistance project.

 The West Central Municipal Conference is taking the lead on the next step for completing a Phase 1 study in 2020 using STP funds to cover 80% of the costs and the Forest Preserves along with area municipalities will provide the 20% match.